Hostaway/api/source/includes/_calendar_priceDetails.md

 This API was updated on 2022-11-01.
 If you use API version 1 (GET request) we recommend to migrate to API version 2 because previous version is deprecated.
 It is quite similar with previous version but allow you to create reservation with flexible price breakdown.

+If you need to use reservation coupon discount you should create reservation coupon object before price calculation and then calculate price by passing reservationCouponId.
+For getting `reservationCouponId` please follow  [create reservation coupon object](#create-reservation-coupon-object)

 ### Request

 ```shell